MichaelBreitung/typescript-boiler-plate/README.md

 Build: _npm run build:npm_

+Builds a _jscommon_ single file package with additional type definition files and places it inside the lib folder.

+Use this build if you don't care about tree shaking and rather want a package that's widely usable

+Also, if you have a package that uses CSS Modules you might want to go with this options, because the ES6 option below does not properly work as dependency with webpack projects.

+## Npm ES6 Version

+Build: _npm run build:npm-es6_

-An ES6 module is created and place in the lib folder.
+An ES6 module is created and placed in the lib folder.
 Using ES6 here, allows code that uses this package to tree-shake the imports.

 You need to _npm install typescript -g_ to be able to run build the npm version.